-One of the critical underlying drivers of farmers' uptake of problem-solving innovations is their perception of the risk of such a problem to the farm, which, we found to be related to perceptions of climate change in the case of HS.
-Contrary to previous studies showing that many farming communities are usually skeptical about climate change (e.g., Kuehne et al. 2014; Doll et al., 2017; Davidson et al., 2019), we found that most farmers believe that climate change is happening, and that it is a very serious problem.
-However, in line with other studies, around half of the farmers believed that climate change was a consequence of both, human activities, and natural processes, despite strong scientific evidence that climate change is a human-induced process (IPCC, 2022).
+One of the critical underlying drivers of farmers' uptake of problem-solving innovations is their perception of the risk of such a problem to the farm, which we found to be related to perceptions of climate change in the case of HS.
+Contrary to previous studies showing that many farming communities are usually skeptical about climate change (Kuehne, 2014; Doll et al., 2017; Davidson et al., 2019), we found that most farmers believe that climate change is happening and that it is a very serious problem.
+However, in line with other studies, around half of the farmers believed that climate change was a consequence of both human activities and natural processes, despite strong scientific evidence that climate change is a human-induced process (IPCC, 2022).

 According to our results, scientists are highly trusted by farmers.
-Paradoxically, the perceived impact of climate change by farmers in Spain and EU countries is below social average, while their skepticism toward the scientific explanation the anthropogenic causes of climate change is higher than in the general civil society (Eurobarometer Special 2018 and 2020).
+Paradoxically, the perceived impact of climate change by farmers in Spain and EU countries is below the social average, whereas their skepticism toward the scientific explanation the anthropogenic causes of climate change is higher than in the general civil society (European Commission 2018, 2020).
 One explanation for this apparent paradox may lie in farmers' social trust.
-On the one hand, trust in public authorities, institutional actors and environment organizations has been found to be associated with farmers' belief in climate change and in their predisposition to take adaptation measures on their farm.
-On the other hand, trust in actors with large agricultural interests works in the opposite direction (e.g., Azadi et al., 2019; Arbucker at al., 2013).
-In this sense, the farmers' skepticism about the anthropogenic causes of climate change may be a reaction to their general lack of trust in governmental agencies, the media, ecologist, and animalist (who are the main spokespersons on climate change impacts and
+On the one hand, trust in public authorities, institutional actors, and environmental organizations has been found to be associated with farmers' belief in climate change and in their predisposition to taking adaptation measures on their farm.
+On the other hand, trust in actors with large agricultural interests works in the opposite direction (Arbuckle at al., 2013; Azadi et al., 2019).
+In this sense, the farmers' skepticism about the anthropogenic causes of climate change may be a reaction to their general lack of trust in governmental agencies, the media, ecologists, and animalists (who are the main spokespersons on climate change impacts and adaptation strategies), and may also be related to political ideologies (Running et al., 2017).